Underapproximation of Procedure Summaries for Integer Programs: Introduction

 {\bf Related Work} The problem of analyzing recursive programs handling integers (in general, unbounded data domains) has gained significant interest with the seminal work of Sharir and Pnueli \cite{sp81}.
-They proposed two approaches for interprocedural dataflow analysis.
-The first one keeps precise values ({\em call strings}) up to a limited depth of the recursion stack.
-In contrast to the methods based on the call strings approach, our method can also analyse precisely certain programs for which the stack is unbounded.
+They proposed two orthogonal approaches for interprocedural dataflow analysis.
+The first one keeps precise values ({\em call strings}) up to a limited depth of the recursion stack, which bounds the number of executions.
+In contrast to the methods based on the call strings approach, our method can also analyse precisely certain programs for which the stack is unbounded, allowing for unbounded number of executions to be represented at once.

-The second approach of Sharir and Pnueli is based on computing the least fixed point of a system of recursive dataflow equations (the {\em functional approach}).
-This approach to interprocedural analysis is based on computing an increasing {\em Kleene sequence} of summaries for control paths in the program of increasing, but {\em bounded length}.
-Recently \cite{EKL10:JACM}, the {\em Newton sequence} was shown to converge at least as fast as the Kleene sequence.
-The intuition behind the Newton sequence is to consider control paths in the program of increasing {\em index}, and {\em unbounded length}.
-Our contribution can be seen as a technique to compute the iterates of the Newton sequence for programs with integer parameters, return values, and local variables.
+The second approach of Sharir and Pnueli \cite{sp81} is based on computing the least fixed point of a system of recursive dataflow equations (the {\em functional approach}).
+This approach to interprocedural analysis is based on computing an increasing {\em Kleene sequence} of abstract summaries.
+It is to be noticed that abstraction is key to ensuring termination of the Kleene sequence, the result being an over-approximation of the precise summary.
+Recently \cite{EKL10:JACM}, a {\em Newton sequence} defined over the language semiring was shown to converge at least as fast as the Kleene sequence over the same semiring.
+An iterate of a Newton sequence is the set of control paths in the program that correspond to words produced by a grammar, with bounded number of nonterminals at each step in the derivation.
+By increasing this bound, we obtain an increasing sequence of languages that converges to the language of behavior of the program.
+Our contribution can be thus seen as a technique to compute the iterates of the Newton sequence for programs with integer parameters, return values, and local variables, the result being, at each step, an under-approximation of the precise summary.